ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Introduction

-Fisheries stock assessments provide decision makers with information to manage fish stocks [@hilborn1992].
-Stock-assessment simulation allows testing assessment methods in a controlled environment where the true state of a fishery is known (REF).
-Given the expanding complexity of assessment models (REF), simulation is becoming an increasingly critical component of testing assessment methods (REF), and the field of stock-assessment simulation is rapidly developing [e.g. @hillary2009; @lee2011; @piner2011; @methot2011;
+Simulation is a critical component to testing fishery stock-assessment methods [@hilborn1992].
+With simulation, we can evaluate the precision and bias of increasingly complex assessment methods (REF) in a controlled environment where the true state of a fishery is known.
+Recently, simulation studies have been key to improving methods to assess, for example, natural mortality (REF), XX (REF), and XX (REF).
+(Possible refs: [@lee2011; @piner2011; @methot2011;
-@jiao2012; @lee2012].
+@jiao2012; @lee2012])

-Stock Synthesis [SS; @methot2012], is a widely-used statistical catch-at-age (SCAA) stock-assessment framework.
-It implements Integrated Analysis population dynamics models using a wide range of minimally-processed data [@maunder2012].
-By using this already-developed assessment framework, stock-assessment scientists and peer reviewers can focus on the underlying science, instead of the model code [@methot2012].
-Owing to these advantages, SS3 (the third version of the software) is now one of the world's most commonly-used stock-assessment tools, particularly on the west coast of the United States where it was used in 60?/XX assessments in 2012 (REF) and in Australia (REF).
+Stock Synthesis [SS; @methot2012], is a widely-used stock-assessment framework.
+It implements a statistical catch-at-age Integrated Analysis population dynamics models using a wide range of minimally-processed data [@maunder2012; @methot2012].
+By using this already-developed assessment framework, those conducting stock assessments and peer reviewers can focus on the underlying science, instead of the model code [@methot2012].
+Owing to these advantages, SS3 (the third version of the software) is one of the world's most commonly-used stock-assessment tools, particularly on the west coast of the United States and Australia, where it was used in 60?/XX (REF) and XX/XX (REF) assessments in 2012.

-While SS is increasingly the standard for fisheries stock assessment [@methot2012], and high-level programming languages such as R [@rcoreteam2013] have become the standard for statistical computing and visualization, we lack a generalized framework to link these components in a simulation context.
-Here, we introduce ss3sim, an R software package that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
+While SS is increasingly the standard for fisheries stock assessment, and the programming language R [@rcoreteam2013] has become the standard for statistical computing and visualization (REF?), we lack a generalized framework to link these components in a simulation context.
+Here, we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible stock-assessment simulation with the widely-used SS framework.
 We begin by outlining the general philosophy of ss3sim and describing its functions.
-We then demonstrate the software by developing a simple example where we consider the effect of increasing or decreasing survey effort and estimating or not estimating natural mortality *M*.
+We then demonstrate the software by developing a simple example.
 We conclude by discussing how ss3sim complements other stock assessment simulation software and outlining research questions our accessible and general SS simulation framework could address.